 Teaching anything from Queer Musicians and their impact, to music technology, or flute performance.

-Collaborating on a new piece and working with ensembles, chamber or large, to workshop and premiere new works.
+Collaborating on a new piece and working with ensembles, chamber or large, to workshop and premiering new works.

 One-on-one instruction to help focus educational goals to personalized plans or fluctuating interests in composition and flute.